persicomaria/career_test/doc/Masaryk_University_Recetox.md

 -Cooperation with professor Ondrej Adamovsky, PI in Mechanistic Toxicology at the Research Centre for Toxic Compounds in the Environment (RECETOX)

-As a part of this collaboration, a full bioinformatic pipeline has been developed that helped Ondrej and his international collaborators to understand complex multi-layer data, specifically data from transcriptomics and metagenomics.
+As a part of this collaboration, a full bioinformatic pipeline has been developed that helped Ondrej and his international collaborators to understand complex multi-layer data, specifically data from `transcriptomics` and `metagenomics` platforms.
 From a biological perspective the results of the computational approache enabled testable hypotesis generation about the impact of deregulated microbial metabolites on host immunity.
 The data analysis strategy was considered innovative enough to be acknowledged by publication in the Environmental Science and Technology journal (TOP 7% journal in environmental sciences).